gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/returns/returns.md

 With this setup, after HotWax restocks the returned inventory from NetSuite during its periodic inventory sync, a corresponding job in HotWax automatically increases the product's inventory count at the default location in Shopify.

+---

+### Handling of Exchanges in NetSuite

+When a customer opts for an exchange through Loop, a new exchange order is automatically created in Shopify once the return is closed in Loop.
+HotWax Commerce downloads these exchange orders from Shopify as regular orders and syncs them to NetSuite.
+Here's how different exchange scenarios are handled:

+#### 1. When the exchange order total is less than the original order:

+- Loop automatically refunds the customer for the price difference and creates a new exchange order in Shopify.
+- HotWax’s Integration Platform captures this refund data and processes it as discussed earlier, transforming it for NetSuite without additional steps.

+#### 2. When the exchange is for an item of equal value:

+- The process is straightforward, with no need for special handling.
+- The return and exchange data are transformed and synced to NetSuite, as previously discussed.

+#### 3. When the exchange is for an item of higher value (Upsell):

+- Loop includes attribution in the Shopify order notes, indicating that the new exchange order involves an upsell.
+- HotWax recognizes this attribution and processes the order accordingly.
+- To handle the additional payment, HotWax creates a Customer Deposit in NetSuite.

+Suppose a customer initiates a return for a $100 item and chooses to exchange it for a $150 product.
+Loop processes the exchange, and Shopify records the new order with an additional $50 payment.
+The order notes include the upsell attribution.
+HotWax reads these notes, identifies the upsell, and generates a Customer Deposit for $50 in NetSuite, helping maintain accurate financial records.

+---

+### Handling Returns for Older Orders

+Retailers' return policies can vary, ranging from one to several months.
+To accommodate future returns, HotWax imports historical orders from Shopify.
+However, some retailers accept returns for orders placed over a year ago.
+If a retailer starts using HotWax Commerce within that year and lacks historical orders in the OMS, here’s how HotWax handles such cases:

+#### 1. Matching Shopify and NetSuite order IDs:

+- When return data is received from Loop, HotWax’s Integration Platform first checks the Shopify order ID in the OMS.
+- If a corresponding NetSuite order ID is found, the return process proceeds without interruptions.
+- The RMA is created in NetSuite and linked to the original sales order, maintaining consistency in data and workflows.

+#### 2. Fetching older orders from NetSuite:

+- In some cases, older orders may not be imported into the OMS, but the corresponding records still exist in NetSuite.
+- When no matching NetSuite order ID is found in the OMS, HotWax’s Integration Platform runs a search query in NetSuite using the Shopify order ID to locate the original sales order details.
+Once the original sales order is retrieved from NetSuite, the necessary return details are synced.
+This step helps ensure that even older orders, which might not have been part of the initial OMS setup, are accurately linked with the RMA and processed.

+---

+### Preventing Duplicate Return Syncs to NetSuite

+HotWax Commerce OMS syncs all order data to NetSuite, to maintain accurate record-keeping across systems.
+However, web return orders follow a specific process, these return orders are synced to NetSuite from HotWax’s Integration Platform, while the OMS creates return records only after they are completed in Shopify.
+This raises an important questions: how does HotWax prevent duplicate return orders in **NetSuite?**

+- To address this, HotWax identifies returns initiated in Loop and prevents them from being synced again, as they are already present in NetSuite.
+When downloading returns from Shopify, HotWax reads the order notes added by Loop and tags the return order with the return channel identifier LOOP_RETURN_CHANNEL.

+- By storing returns channel as LOOP_RETURN_CHANNEL, HotWax accurately identifies returns that originated from Loop and excludes them from the regular sync process.

 ***

 ## POS Returns